geekodour/o/content/docs/tools/homelab.md

 > **TIP:**
 >
-> I did some internet comparision/study when preparing this selfhosting setup.
-I always take notes when studying anything, all my notes related to selfhosting can be found here.
-TIP: Check "tags" and "Links to this note" in that page.
+> -   I did some internet comparison/study when preparing this selfhosting setup.
+I always take notes when studying anything, all my notes related to selfhosting [can be found here in my wiki](https://mogoz.geekodour.org/posts/20230212140130-selfhosting/).
+> -   Check "tags" and "Links to this note" in the wiki page.
 </div>

 <div class="outline-1 smol-table no-tags">